Single stab wound victim, 20, named

 A 20-year-old man stabbed to death outside a convenience store has been named by police.

-Waryam Hussain, of Bristol Road, Luton, was pronounced dead near McColls on Bishopscote Road in his hometown on Sunday afternoon.
+Waryam Hussain, of Bristol Road, Luton, was pronounced dead near McColl's on Bishopscote Road in his hometown on Sunday afternoon.

 Bedfordshire Police said a post-mortem examination revealed he died as a result of a single stab wound.